svanderburg/libnixxml/README.md

 pretty print its structure in Nix or XML (using simple or verbose attribute style notation).

-The following command prints a Nix representation of a data structure in `NixXML` format:
+The following command prints a Nix representation of a data structure as a Nix expression:

 ```bash
 $ nixxml-pp -f nix test-ast.nix
 ```

-we can also use verbose XML format:
+we can also use the verbose XML format:

 ```bash
 $ nixxml-pp -f xml test-ast.nix